 Medial Thigh Lift

-For medial thigh lift, Dr. Gill will make an incision in the groin crease, where the groin and thigh meet.
+For medial thigh lift, Dr. Ross will make an incision in the groin crease, where the groin and thigh meet.
 After removing a section of excess skin and fat, she closes the incision, which results in tighter skin, an improved thigh contour and better skin elasticity.